-The Soil Carbon Project is an innovative project that aims to help Cornish farmers manage soils in a more sustainable and profitable way.
+The Soil Carbon Project was an innovative project that aimed to help Cornish farmers manage soils in a more sustainable and profitable way.
 Interest in soils has risen dramatically in recent years, with the prospect of farmers receiving payments for environmental goods and services becoming ever more likely.
-The Soil Carbon Project is a collaboration between a farmer-led organisation, Duchy College and Rothamsted Research North Wyke with funding from Agri-tech Cornwall, and it aims to develop protocols for measuring and valuing soil health and carbon sequestration that are scientifically robust and practical.
+The Soil Carbon Project was a collaboration between Duchy College’s Rural Business School, Rothamsted Research North Wyke and the University of Plymouth with funding from Agri-tech Cornwall.
+It aimed to develop protocols for measuring and valuing soil health and carbon sequestration that are scientifically robust and practical.

 While interest in the subject continues to increase, a great deal of uncertainty around measurement and management of soil health remains.
-This project will uncover what is happening underneath Cornish farm soils and develop practical solutions to valuing this hidden asset that puts Cornwall at the forefront of this emerging science.
+This project worked to uncover what is happening beneath Cornish farms and develop practical solutions to valuing the hidden asset that puts Cornwall at the forefront of this emerging science.

-- Learning more about the impact of farming management practices on soil health
+- To assess the impact of management practice on soil health

-The project will involve a network of 30 Westcountry farms, reflecting a range of soil types and enterprises, as well as a collaboration with Rothamsted Research at North Wyke.
-One of the primary aims will be to work out a consistent set of metrics that can be used to identify and quantify changes in soil health and carbon levels, which could provide an evidence base to support future policy changes.
+The project involved a network of 85 farms, reflecting a range of soil types and enterprises, as well as a collaboration with Rothamsted Research North Wyke and the University of Plymouth.
+One of the primary aims was to work out a consistent set of metrics that can be used to identify and quantify changes in soil health and carbon levels, which could provide an evidence base to support future policy changes.